mtthwcmpbll/jpos-on-cloudfoundry/README.md

 Monitor the app with `cf apps` until you see all three instances up and running.
 If we open two terminals now and run the netcat test in each one, you'll see that the connections handles successfully and that the app logs reports the two connections are handles by different instances (maybe `web/0` and `web/1` this time).
 If you make several requests with an open netcat session before closing it, you'll also see that it'd handled by the _same_ instance.
 This illustrates the persistent connection a client makes to the jPOS instance, even when we have horizontally scaled out.
 As long as a sequence of transactions can be handled by a single instance without knowledge of the other transactions, we're on our way to handling transactions on Cloud Foundry.

+This repository includes a basic JMeter test script under `performance-test/jmeter-test.jmx` that slowly increases the number of users making new connections with the sample request above.
+You can open this in JMeter, change the target URL and port in the TCP Sampler to match your TCP route, and run this to watch where connections start failing and apps start crashing.
+Play with `cf scale jpos -i ...` and the number of instances to find a good balance that keeps apps healthy under expected load.

 # <a id="the-recipe"></a>The Recipe

 Here's the complete list of changes we had to run through in order to get jPOS running on Cloud Foundry: